kiesel24/kiesel24/README.md

 Here are some additionally informations:

-- 🔭 I’m currently working on a ML model for housepricing in the US.
+- 🔭 I’m currently working on a end-to-end ML model, to precdict the rent in Munich.
-- 👯 I’m looking to collaborate with other Data Scientists
+- 🤝 I’m looking to collaborate with other Data Scientists
 - 📫 You can find and reach me on [![LinkedIn][2.2]][2].

 <!-- Icons -->